 When you’re starting an online yoga business, you want to ensure that what you’re offering is unique to set you apart from competitors.
 Having a niche, or something that you excel at within the yoga world, will help you stand out.

 To determine your area of expertise, identify your ideal student.
 Is that someone who’s very busy and on the go?
 Pregnant people?
 Beginners?
-Once you’ve established who you’re catering to, you can offer classes and design your branding with them in mind.
+Once you’ve established who you’re catering to, you can offer online yoga classes and design your branding with them in mind.

-By tailoring your services to your specific audience, your online studio is more likely to reach the people you want as students who can eventually become ambassadors for your brand.
+By tailoring your services to your specific audience, your online yoga studio is more likely to reach the people you want as students who can eventually become ambassadors for your brand.